 Bringing home a new puppy is an adventure of a lifetime 🐾

 The first time you hold your puppy in your arms and bring your puppy home is the beginning of the adventure of a lifetime.
-Before that big day, you can plan ahead by puppy-proofing your home, getting the puppy supplies bought, and more.
+Before the big day, you can plan ahead by puppy proofing your home, getting the puppy supplies bought, and more.
 I hope that even one or two of these tips will help make your day even happier.
 And, by being prepared, I hope any new puppy jitters quickly become new puppy joys.

 Thanks for stopping by our cozy little corner of the world called HappyGoDoodle®.